How to Become an EMT Instructor: Duties, Requirements, Certifications, Job Outlook, and Salary

 What Does an EMT Instructor Do?

 Simply put, an EMT/EMS Instructor’s job is to help as many students as possible complete their required EMT training program while preparing them to take the NREMT certification exam.
 For every new EMT who enters the field, an EMT instructor has prepared them with the necessary knowledge and skills to do their job.
 The stakes are always high in emergency medical care, and quality instructors are always needed.

 The day-to-day responsibilities of an EMT instructor include:

 - Teaching EMT courses, such as patient treatment, trauma, patient assessment, and emergency medical conditions.

-- Demonstrating practical skills, such as patient transportation, immobilizations, and cardiac arrest treatment—basically, everything you’ll find on the EMT psychomotor examination.
+- Demonstrating practical skills, such as patient transportation, immobilizations, and cardiac arrest treatment—everything you’ll find on the EMT psychomotor exam.

 - Coordinating with other departments on student training to provide the best-rounded educational experience possible.